Updated: Jul 14

 Remove anything that is not necessary right now to free up that precious space in your garden bed.

 Third, select 3 tasks that you will dedicate all your focus on and allocate time when you will do them.
-When you clearly see where your attention needs to go, it is easier to allocate it there.
+When you clearly see where your attention needs to go, it is easier to get things done.
+This goes under time management strategies, but when you have a clear plan and a timeframe you will stress less.

 See how easy weeding is?
 And your nails didn’t get broken.

-It is not only when we sit down to do creative work or work on a project, but also when we plan to stick to the changes we want to make in our health and wellness.
+You may have the best intention when you start on something, but mental stress can easily derail you.
+It is not only when you sit down to do creative work or work on a project, but also when you plan to stick to the changes you want to make in your health and wellness.

 When you stay focused on the task at hand and pay attention to what needs to be done, you deliver real results.